mendix/docs/content/appstore/app-services/cogniso-speech-to-text.md

     3. Go to the **Voice to Action** tab.
     4. For **Arguments**, click **Select** and select the **Arguments** attribute.

 7. Run your app locally.
-You can perform voice-to-text actions directly in the browser.
+You can convert speech to text directly in the browser.

 ![runlocally-speech-to-text](attachments/cogniso-speech-to-text/runlocally-speech-to-text.png)